A Wandle Heritage Walk

 Keeping the river on the left take the path going out of the retail park

 Cross the bridge to the left and continue along the riverside path.
-Go through the Sava Centre store continuing through the car park between rows G & H. Go through the subway opposite (signposted Merton Abbey Mills)
+Go through the Sainsbury store continuing ahead through the car park.
+Go through the subway opposite (signposted Merton Abbey Mills)

 Bear right through the car park across to the mills entrance